thothforge/thothctl/docs/framework/use_cases/inventory_command.md

 3. **Multiple Report Types**: Use `--report-type all` to generate both HTML and JSON reports
 4. **Backup Inventories**: Store inventories in a version-controlled location
 5. **CI/CD Integration**: Add inventory creation to your CI/CD pipeline
+6. **Framework Specification**: Explicitly specify the framework type for more accurate results

 ## Troubleshooting